NikhilBhatt-15/StayFinder/README.md

 - Built by Nikhil
 - UI inspired by Airbnb
-- Powered by shadcn/ui, Leaflet, Cloudinary, and more
+- Powered by shadcn/ui, Leaflet, Cloudinary, Razorpay, and more

 ## License